Designations Congruent with Things: Chapter 22

 “You are so exhausted,” Hermann says, “that you are approximating intoxication.”

-“Yes,” Hermann replies, signaling to Legit Flow for the check.
-“Gratified though I am to find that you did not fling yourself off the Wall, Newton, what in god’s name did you do up there?”
+“Yes.”
+Hermann signals to Legit Flow for the check.
+“Gratified though I am to find you didn’t fling yourself off the Wall, Newton, what in god’s name did you do up there?”

 “Not that much,” Newton confesses.
 “Stared at the ocean for a while, got a photosensitive headache.
 Ate a snack.
 Looked at the seaweed and barnacles and stuff that are creeping up the exterior cement and will eventually bring it down in thousands and thousands of years.”

 “You took food with you, but not a charged phone?”
-Hermann snaps, irritated.
+Hermann snaps.

 “No, a nice seventh grader, give or take two grades, gave me the aforementioned snack.
 I’m pretty sure that happened.
 Maybe not, but probably it did.
-Like, here’s the thing right, you can’t know, I mean, no one can really prove the validity of their perceived external reality, you just have to accept that it's consistent with itself and unified by you, the perceiving entity.
-So I could doubt the existence of my snack-wielding middle schooler, that’s my prerogative, but while she’s an outlier when it comes to the general scope of my days, she still falls under the philosophical umbrella of things that I observe and interact with and that are consistent with themselves, so if I spend too much time doubting her then that brings me back to the problem of doubting myself and I’m trying to get past that, dude.
+Like, here’s the thing right: you can’t know.
+I mean, no one can prove the validity of their perceived external reality, you just have to accept it's consistent with itself and unified by you, the perceiving entity.
+So I could doubt the existence of my snack-wielding middle schooler, that’s my prerogative, but while she’s an outlier when it comes to the general scope of my days, she still falls under the philosophical umbrella of things I observe and interact with and that are consistent with themselves, so if I spend too much time doubting her then that brings me back to the problem of doubting myself and I’m trying to get past that, dude.
 Like oh my god who is Newton Geiszler in the context of a vast alien consciousness, like, is he even a guy.
 Does he really exist.
 How mutable is identity, really.
-And what about the post-drift state.
-What about a three-part fusion of different consciousnesses with the biological framework of a single mind.
-I mean, I like universal doubt as a philosophical concept, I like it a lot, kind of intensely, kind of really, like viscerally, but you have to build from there, you have to take some things for granted even if your consciousness gets radically, empirically altered.
+And what about the post-drift state?
+What about a three-part fusion of different consciousnesses within the biological framework of a single mind?
+I like universal doubt as a philosophical concept, I like it a lot, kind of intensely, kind of really like viscerally, but you have to build from there; you have to take some things for granted even if your consciousness gets radically and empirically altered.
 You have to, because otherwise you’ll just dissolve into paralyzed ontological uncertainty.
+Right?
 Am I right?”

 “Your obsession with Descartes,” Hermann says dryly, “is making ever-increasing sense to me.”

-“Epic, epistemological baller,” Newton says in annotation, resting his chin on one hand.
+“Epic, epistemological baller.”
+Newton rests his chin on his hand.

 Hermann shakes his head.